 HART has a three year lease for office and warehouse space with an organization of which the President of HART is also a director.
-During the year, payments of \$60,000 (2020 - \$60,000) were made to this organization for rent of space.
+During the year, payments of \$60,000 (2021 - \$60,000) were made to this organization for rent of space, which has been recorded at the exchange amount.